um-graphics/um-graphics.github.io/docs/index.md

 We hope it will also serve as a bazaar of knowledge where students exchange ideas/information and help each other.

 ## Piazza
 - We will use Piazza for discussions on conceptual and technical questions **among classmates**.
-TAs will answer technical questions and give help during the lab sessions.
+TAs will answer technical questions during the offline lab sessions.
 - We expect the students to actively participate in Piazza discussions, which will be a significant part of the participation score.
 - Please check Piazza for already posted questions before posting a new one.
 Unnecessarily clogging up Piazza makes the platform less usable for everybody.
 - Please use Piazza for all communications as much as possible.
 Others will benefit from answers and discussions on public questions.